Ask Slashdot: What Are Some Books You Wish You Had Read Earlier?

 If you fake it, it will come across as weird.

+Some of us weren't raised with social skills.
+This book changed by life.

-The Mars Trilogy - Kim Stanley Robinson (Score:2)
+The Mars Trilogy - Kim Stanley Robinson (Score:3, Insightful)

+I read the first book about 20 years ago.
+It was good, but never had the chance to finish the rest.

 No... don't.
 Everyone in our college clique who read it became fantastically unsuccessful.
 I only got a half way into the first book and somehow managed to salvage my life.